Best Metal Detectors For Gold Reviewed

 It has automatic tracking so it adjusts to the conditions of the ground you are currently scanning.
 This is ideal for environments when ground conditions are varied and complex.

 Like the Fisher Gold Bug 2, the White GMT has been a market favorite for quite some time now.
 Also like the Gold Bug 2, it has been favored by many a gold prospecting veteran in lieu of the newer models sold in the market.
-It’s widely known to work just as good (and sometimes, even better) than its more contemporary competitors.
+It’s widely known to work just as well (and sometimes, even better) than its more contemporary competitors.

 As old as this model is, it still has a nifty graphic display and was actually one of the earlier models to adapt such a feature.
 This gives users a choice between visual and audio indications.

-4. Garrett AT Gold
+Garrett AT Gold

-This gold metal detector has a lot of useful features and customizable settings.
+This gold metal detector has a lot of useful features and customization settings.
 It comes with different and varied options when it comes to detector coils.
 It can also be personalized as a purchase, seeing as buying the Garrett AT Gold as a bundle package gives you amazing deals with supplementary add-ons and attachments that go with the machine.

 Aside from all this, it might be useful to note that the Garrett AT Gold is waterproof.
 A lot of gold nuggets can be found in bodies of water, from streams and from small ponds and creeks.
 This actually sets it apart from the vast majority of its major competitors; not a lot of gold detectors were particularly designed to be waterproof.